SajjadBinSamad/Calculus-Basics/Introduction.md

 **Limits:**

+> The mathematical microscope that lets you sort of zoom in on a curve to the sub-, sub-, sub-atomic level, where it becomes straight.

-Consider the function f(x) = x^22.
+Consider the function f(x) = x^2.
 Observe that as x takes values very close to 0, the value of f(x) also moves towards 0

 We say

 `lim f(x) = 0 as x---> 0`

+Limits: The mathematical microscope that lets you sort of zoom in on a curve to the sub-, sub-, sub-atomic level, where it becomes straight.